 The trip from Interlaken is part of the fun.
-Cogwheel trains take you from Interlaken at an altitude of 570 m all the way up across several climate zones to the Jungfraujoch at 3454 m.
+Cogwheel trains and a cable car take you from Interlaken (at an altitude of 570 m) all the way up across several climate zones to the Jungfraujoch (at 3454 m).

+Plan your trip: there are several ways to travel up and down, and it's fun to create a varied route.
 Check the weather forecast as there's no point in going up if the Jungfraujoch is covered in clouds.
 Dress in multiple thinner layers so that you can adapt to the different temperatures throughout the day.
 Note that it can be very windy at the top.
-Take along gloves, sun glasses and perhaps a winter sports hat.
+Take along gloves, sun glasses and perhaps a hat.
 Solid shoes help too.

 Allow at least two hours to visit the Jungfraujoch.
 This does not include the time to get there.
 It's either a day trip or half a day trip, depending on your departure time and pace.